Drizin/CodegenCS/src/CodegenCS/README.md

-# Embedding Subtemplates (Breaking Complex Templates into Subtemplates)
+# Breaking Large Templates into Smaller Blocks

-Embedding subtemplates inside outer templates is very elegant and it's the prefered method when we don't need complex control logic.
-If you need complex control logic please check "Explicitly Invoking Subtemplates" later in this document, else just use the techniques shown below.
+Embedding subtemplates inside outer templates (using string interpolation and implicit Indent) is very elegant and it's the prefered method (unless you need complex control logic, in which case you'd have to [`manually invoke methods`](#ManuallyInvokingMethods)).

 ## Embedding a `FormattableString`